 Created by Reed Farrel Coleman

-Coleman is one of the good ones; a "hard-boiled poet," according to NPR, and the acclaimed writer of the widely-acclaimed Moe Prager P.I. series, and the Gus Murphy series may be even better.
-Coleman is also the author of three novels featuring unorthodox investigator Dylan Klein, another series fearing New York gumshoe Gulliver Dowd, and, under the Tony Spinosa byline, writes about ex-cops Joe Serpe and Bob Healy who go into various businesses together, including oil delivery and private investigation.
-He has also recently taken over Robert B. Parker's popular Jesse Stone series.
+Coleman is best known as the man behind the award-winning Moe Prager series, another series starring New York gumshoe Gulliver Dowd, a newer series featuring Long Island eye Gus Murphy, and, under the Tony Spinosa byline, writes about ex-cops Joe Serpe and Bob Healy who go into various businesses together, including oil delivery and private investigation.
+More recently, he’s taken over Robert B. Parker’s popular Jesse Stone series.

 - Life Goes Sleeping (1991) | Buy this book | Kindle it!

 - Little Easter (1993) | Buy this book | Kindle it!

 - They Don’t Play Stickball in Milwaukee (1997) | Buy this book | Kindle it!

 - Hard-Boiled Poet: The Reed Farrel Coleman Interview

 Jack Bludis grills Coleman on behalf of The Thrilling Detective Web Site.